aantti/mcp-netbird/README.md

 ## Features

+This server uses the Netbird API to provide LLM information about Netbird network.
+Currently it's a 1:1 mapping of select read-only Netbird API resources to tools.

-- [x] List Netbird peers with detailed information
+- [x] Uses Netbird API to access configuration and status
-  - Connected status
-  - Location information
-  - System details
-  - Group membership
 - [x] Configurable API endpoint
-- [x] Secure token-based authentication
+- [x] Secure token-based authentication for Netbird API

 ### Tools